-The curriculum at Ixworth Free School is set by the Trust Board.
+The curriculum at SET Ixworth School is set by the Trust Board.
 It is a broad and balanced, academic and traditional subject-based model which leads to students taking GCSEs at Key Stage 4.
 The combination of GCSE subjects students are expected to take is designed to challenge and to enable students to achieve:

 - the broadest range of skills that will provide a foundation for the rest of their learning and working lives;